nikandfor/tlog/README.md

 [![Go Report Card](https://goreportcard.com/badge/tlog.app/go/tlog)](https://goreportcard.com/report/tlog.app/go/tlog)
 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/tlog-dev/tlog?sort=semver)

+**This project has moved to https://github.com/tlog-dev/tlog.
+This repository remains to preserve older links.**

 # tlog

 At least it is a logger, but it is much more than that.